thegetty/quire-docs/content/documentation/fundamentals.md

 ## Markdown Basics

 Markdown is designed to be a simple, plain-text markup language that uses a few text rules to structure content for easy conversion into HTML.
 Writing in Markdown should be thought of as giving your content structure, not style.
 You use Markdown to indicate what’s a heading, what’s a list, etcetera.
-Quire’s themes and stylesheets then control what those headings, lists and other elements *look* like, from device to device and format to format.
+Quire’s themes and stylesheets then control what those headings, lists, and other elements *look* like, from device to device and format to format.

 Special characters like en- and em-dashes, and diacritics work fine in Markdown and in Quire publications.
 Any {{< q-def "Unicode" >}} character is allowed.
 The only limitation, for less common characters, is whether the font you’re using includes it.
 When a font does not include a specific character, most browsers will substitute one from a different font.